THE EVENT

 It also highlights the critical impact of image quality on identification accuracy and the need for ethical practices and comprehensive training to ensure reliable and legally defensible outcomes.

-This event will take place on February 20, 2025 at 16:00 CET.
+This event was recorded on February 20, 2025.

 THE SPEAKER